Eris54/JS-like-HTMLParser/README.md

           //script  - currently only for php .appendChild(el, number = None)
-          //inserts the (DOM)el at a specific position .setAttr(key, value)
+          //inserts the (DOM)el at a specific position .findByTag(tag, result = [])
+          //result should be left as it is, the function does what it says.
+          //will make other findBy's in the future .setAttr(key, value)
           //sets an attribute       #!# not tested .__str__(text = False, type = False)